 The buses on Stockton and Washington streets in San Francisco's Chinatown are always overloaded with passengers, even during off-peak commuting times.

 But the narrow, busy streets are losing their prosperity because of a $1.58 billion central subway construction project.

 "My restaurant has lost 70 percent of its business since the sidewalks closed around the construction," said the boss of Lucky Creation Vegetarian Restaurant, who asked not to be named.
 The Chinese restaurant has 12 employees.

 "But I didn't get any economic compensation like the merchants at Union Square did, where there is also subway construction going on," she said.

-"Merchants' ability to function during the lucrative holiday season is impaired by construction disruption, and the closure of Washington Street in Chinatown worsens traffic flows," Huang Jianquan, a community leader, said on Tuesday.
+"Merchants' ability to function during the lucrative holiday season is impaired by construction disruption, and the closure of Washington Street in Chinatown worsens traffic flows," Huang Jianquan, a community leader, said.